SourabhKr/myNotes/networking/basics/IP_Address.md

 # What is an IP Address?

-An IP address is a numeric address.
+An IP address is a Network layer numeric address.
 It's an identifier for a computer or a device on a network.
 Every device has to have an IP address for communication purposes.
+It's also a logical address, it can change for a device, i.e. the IP address can change and it's not assigned uniquely like MAC address on a device level that can not be changed.
+Used for WAN communication.

 It basically consists of two parts: